-- Residents with a super sports license (state stamp validations included in the license). - Residents and nonresidents hunting with a 72 hour license (state stamps not needed). - Residents on military leave. - Resident 100% service disabled veterans with disability veteran hunting licenses. - Residents and nonresidents hunting on commercial shooting preserves. - Residents and nonresidents that are exempt from small game license requirements. - Residents hunting pheasants on the land where they live. - Residents and nonresidents hunting waterfowl on their own property.
+- Residents with a super sports license (state stamp validations included in the license). - Residents and nonresidents hunting with a 72-hour license (state stamps not needed). - Residents on military leave. - Resident 100% service disabled veterans with disability veteran hunting licenses. - Residents and nonresidents hunting on commercial shooting preserves. - Residents and nonresidents that are exempt from small game license requirements. - Residents hunting pheasants on the land where they live. - Residents and nonresidents hunting waterfowl on their own property. - Stamps are not required for hunters age 15 and under.